telent/sledge/README.md

 ## Running in development mode (terminal-based)

-It helps to have two terminal windows open so that you can run a Clojure repl in one and Clojurescript in the other.
+There are probably as many ways to do this as there are people who want to.

+I run three windows to (a) start an nrepl server, (b) rebuild cljs files, (c) run a cljs repl

 ```
+window1$ boot pig repl
-window1$ boot cljs -O whitespace pig repl
+window2$ boot watch cljs -O whitespace target -d dev-target

-window2$ boot repl -c -e '(wait-for-browser-repl)'
+window3$ boot repl -c -e '(wait-for-browser-repl)'
 ```

 You should get a prompt